 Your club’s team of ladies have continued magnificently by catering excellent meals on Fridays evenings throughout the duration of this year, this group make what is the biggest effort in support of this club and they deserve our special thanks and appreciation.
 I add a plea for new blood to continue to come forward, don’t be one that enjoys our magnificent meals but doesn’t join the team.
 Informal meals have accompanied the Wednesday and Monday evening events and have been much appreciated.

-The web site is well on the way to becoming a first class site, its been rewritten on modern architecture with a wide range of functionalities, we will see up and running in the coming months.
+The website is well on the way to becoming a first-class site, it has been rewritten on modern architecture with a wide range of functionalities, we will see up and running in the coming months.
 A link to Facebook will allow movies and a stills gallery will be kept on the site, regatta entry forms and many functionalities will be provided.

 FORWARD PLANNING COMMITTEE: